LukasWoodtli/WebPage/pelican/content/object_databases.md

 - **Independence** of longelivety of data
-    - How much code needs to be written for persistence
+    - How much code needs to be written for persistence (effort for programmer)
         - None at all would be nice but not realistic (GUI objects usually don't need storing...)
     - Data is stored automatically
     - Not always desirable: don't need to store UI, messages ...